Do You Feel Burnt Out From Trying To Juggle Work And Raising Kids?

 Contrary to popular belief, self-care is not selfish.
 It’s essential.
 You cannot take care of others if you don’t take care of yourself!
 With all the responsibilities on your plate, you deserve a place where you can detach from outside pressures and focus on yourself.
 This is what parent counseling provides.
 It gives you a space to relax, vent, and just be yourself.

-I offer therapy for parents who are single, married, divorced, etc. Depending on your situation, you are welcome to see me individually or come with your spouse.
+I offer therapy for parents who are single, married, divorced, etc. I see parents in all stages of life, whether you are an expecting parent, a new parent, a parent of school-age children, a parent of teens or young adults.
+Depending on your situation, you are welcome to see me individually or come with your spouse.

 What To Expect In Sessions